lcastri/causalflow/README.md

 * functional forms applied to the equations' terms: $[-, \sin, \cos, \text{abs}, \text{pow}, \text{exp}]$, where $-$ stands for none;
 * operators used to link various equations terms: $[+, -, *, /]$.

-RandomGraph outputs a graph, the associated system of equations and observational data.
-Moreover, it offers the possibility to generate interventional data.
+RandomGraph outputs a graph, the associated system of equations, and observational data.
+Additionally, it provides the option to generate interventional data.

 #### Example - Linear Random Graph